 Relapse Prevention in CBT for Depression

 CBT equips individuals with skills to prevent relapse once treatment is completed.
 Clients learn to recognize early warning signs of depression and develop strategies to cope with stressors and triggers effectively.
-Some people return for booster sessions to make sure they remember all the strategies they can use to help calm periods od sadness.
+Some people return for booster sessions to ensure they remember all the strategies they can use to help calm periods of sadness.

 CBT for Major Depression

 When a client is experiencing symptoms that are particularly acute and severe, I use CBT for major depression, which is a step up from regular CBT.
 CBT for major depression involves a thorough assessment, more significant psychoeducation, and more aggressive work toward identifying and challenging cognitive distortions.
-We might use more relaxation techniques and stress management strategies to reduce symptoms of depression and cope with stress more effectively.
+We might use more relaxation techniques and stress management strategies to reduce symptoms and cope with stress more effectively.

 CBT for Major Depression: The Difference

-CBT for major depression works to quickly address severe symptoms, which means some aspects of usual cognitive behavioral therapy for depression may be put on hold at the beginning.
+CBT for major depression works to quickly address severe symptoms, which means some aspects of usual cognitive-behavioral therapy for depression may be put on hold at the beginning.
 Our work together at the start will be intensive and designed to get you to feel stable and relatively in control, and at that point, we will move back into a more traditional approach that is less urgent yet quite effective.

 CBT for major depression is typically structured, goal-oriented, and time-limited.
 The duration and frequency of therapy sessions may vary depending on your needs and progress, but it may be more frequent than typical individual therapy.
 It’s important for individuals undergoing CBT for major depression to actively engage in therapy, complete homework assignments, and practice skills learned in therapy sessions.